Raffzahn/MakeExpROM/README.md

 \*2 - FFh is used as it's the default (empy) value for classic (E)PROM.
 That way one can use tha fill area to add some code patch if needed.
 May be less relevant in times of all software emulation :)

+\*3 - Thereis also a dedicated scann for graphic card ROM(s) between `C0000h` and `C7800h` before all initialisation is done to enable output on other cards than [MDA](https://en.wikipedia.org/wiki/IBM_Monochrome_Display_Adapter) or [CGA](https://en.wikipedia.org/wiki/Color_Graphics_Adapter) which are both handled by the on board BIOS.

-\*3 - Which means the Option ROM socket can only hold a single ROM image.
+\*4 - Which means the Option ROM socket can only hold a single ROM image.

+\*5 - Some third party BIOS, for example [GlaBIOS](https://github.com/640-KB/GLaBIOS), can be configured to scan all the way up to `FD800h`, including all of the Option ROM as well as the BASIC ROM.
+This openes the use of the often empty BASIC sockets in clones to be used for Option ROM.